TDK-HBCLab/new_offb/README.md

 Installation (The following steps type your terminal) :

-Requirement : First install ROS distro(I use kinetic distro)  Web : http://www.ros.org/
+Requirement : First, you have to install ROS distro(I use kinetic distro), this is their official websit : http://www.ros.org/.
+Second, you have to prepare a camera compatible your computer.

 $mkdir -p ~/your_workspace/src